GenericMappingTools/GMTjl_doc/documentation/utilities/plotlinefit.md

 ```

 Plot the line fit of the points in the `D` \myreflink{GMTdataset} type incliding confidence intervals ann error ellipses.
-The `D` input is the result of having run your data through the `linearfitxy` function.
+The `D` input is the result of having run your data through the \myreflink{linearfitxy} function.
 See its docs for the
 meaning of the parameters mentioned below.

 - `band_ab` or `ribbon_ab`: Plot a band, `(a±σa) + (b±σb)`, around the fitted line. `band_ab=true` uses the default